Volunteer Agreement (UK)

 A Volunteer Agreement is particularly critical where the volunteer will be working with children, young people, or vulnerable adults.
 Under the Safeguarding Vulnerable Groups Act 2006, individuals in regulated activity with these groups must undergo a Disclosure and Barring Service (DBS) check.
 The agreement should record the requirement for such a check and explain the organisation's safeguarding policies.
 Failure to carry out appropriate safeguarding checks can expose the organisation to serious regulatory and legal consequences.

-The Health and Safety at Work etc. Act 1974 requires organisations to ensure the health and safety of all persons affected by their activities, including volunteers.
+The Health and Safety at Work etc. Act 1974 requires organisations to confirm the health and safety of all persons affected by their activities, including volunteers.
 A Volunteer Agreement is the appropriate place to set out the organisation's health and safety commitments and the volunteer's responsibilities in this regard.
 Risk assessments, training requirements, and reporting procedures should all be addressed.

 What to Include in Your Volunteer Agreement (UK)